Lagos

 Cost of Living

-When compared to Vilamoura, a town in the popular Golden Triangle area of the Algarve, restaurant prices are 15.1% lower, groceries are 5.7% cheaper, and basic utilities are 17.1% more affordable according to the latest Portugal Pathways research.
+Lagos offers a generally lower cost of living than most European and North American cities.
+Compared to Vilamoura, restaurant prices are 15.1% lower, groceries are 5.7% cheaper, and basic utilities are 17.1% more affordable, according to Portugal Pathways research.
+Taxi rates per kilometre are 40% lower.

 Demographics